The clitoris has been the subject of bad jokes, Broadway plays, art installations, Ted Talks, and countless Cosmo articles.

 The Mood

 It’s called “setting the mood” for a reason.
-Whether you’re going at it solo or with partner(s), make sure you feel comfortable, sexy and safe.
+Whether you’re going at it solo or with a partner(s), make sure you feel comfortable, sexy, and safe.
 Whatever that looks like to you.
 We recommend an intimate space with warm lighting (Dr. Javaid suggests the candles from Maude that double as massage oil) and wearing what makes you feel good.
 Attitude is also key.
 Explore what it is about yourself that turns you on.
-It could be soft skin, the smell of your favorite bath oil or a sexy selfie in the aforementioned warm lighting.
+It could be soft skin, the smell of your favorite bath oil, or a sexy selfie in the aforementioned warm lighting.

 The Crew